yuejiaointel/scikit-learn-intelex/SECURITY.md

 We aim to respond quickly to your inquiry and coordinate a fix and disclosure with you.
-All confirmed security vulnerabilities will be addressed according to severity level and impact on Intel(R) Extension for Scikit-learn*.
+All confirmed security vulnerabilities will be addressed according to severity level and impact on Extension for Scikit-learn*.
 Normally, security issues are fixed in the next planned release.

 ## Disclosure Policy